Grow Your Business by Hiring an Intern

 When hiring an intern, it is important that you provide the expectations to the applicant that the intern will be unpaid, the types of tasks that will be completed, they will not be entitled to a job upon internship completion, and how they can earn course credit.
 It is also wise to ask what a potential intern is looking for in their internship and if that is something you can provide.

 Upon hiring an intern, it is important that they sign certain paperwork to protect the business.
 This includes first and foremost a general contract that details they are not to be considered an employee at all and defining their responsibilities as an unpaid intern.
-It also includes things like a confidentiality agreement and non-disclosure agreement.
+Your agreement should also include a confidentiality and non-disclosure provision.

 For tax purposes, an intern does not have to fill out an IRS I-9 Form.
 However, interns can be reimbursed for expenses and given a small pay of no more than 20% of what you would pay to a regular employee without losing their status as an unpaid intern.